 • Waterside Cottages

-There are many beautiful walks to enjoy, including in Simonside Hills, where footpaths run through conifer forests and heather-covered moors.
-The park is scattered with ancient villages such as Shillmoor, Barrow Burn, Otterburn Camp and Harbottle, all of which are idyllic bases from which to discover the region.
+You can also enjoy various beautiful walks, including the Simonside Hills, where footpaths run through conifer forests and heather-covered moors.
+The park is dotted with ancient villages such as Shillmoor, Barrow Burn, Otterburn Camp, and Harbottle, all of which are idyllic bases for discovering the region.